Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

-For \data{humans}, we have access to six datasets, so a naive classifier that predicts all one class or assigns labels randomly according to the relative proportions of the sizes of the datasets should achieve a balanced accuracy of less than 0.17.
-However, we achieve accuracy greater than 0.65 and balanced accuracy of greater than 0.4, indicating that this classifier can identify which dataset a human account comes with probability significantly better than random chance.
+For \data{humans}, we have access to six datasets, so a naive or random classifier should achieve a balanced accuracy of less than 0.17.
+However, we achieve accuracy greater than 0.65 and balanced accuracy of greater than 0.4, indicating that this classifier can identify which dataset a human account belongs to with probability significantly better than random chance.
 For \data{spammers}, we achieve balanced accuracy of 0.75 and nearly perfect accuracy on seven datasets, against a naive baseline of less than 0.15.
-The classifier here gains a lot of predictive power from artifacts of the sampling strategies used to collect the data.
-As examples, most of the accounts in \data{pronbots-2019} liked several tweets whereas other spammers did not; the accounts in \data{social-spambots-1} sent many tweets in Italian whereas other spammers used English or, as in the case of \data{traditional-spambots-1}, no language (since they only tweeted URLs); still other datasets can be separated by basic account activity features like the number of accounts followed.
+The classifier here gains predictive power from artifacts of the sampling strategies used to collect the data.
+As examples, most of the accounts in \data{pronbots-2019} liked several tweets whereas other spammers did not; accounts in \data{social-spambots-1} sent many tweets in Italian whereas other spammers used English or only tweeted URLs; still other datasets can be separated by basic account activity features like the number of accounts followed.